paypal/seif-protocol/README.md

 **party.end(function endCallback(error) {...})**

-Ends connection with the listening party.
-Errors if end is called before a connection has or is being established.
+Ends an established connection.
+Error is populated if the end is called before a connection has or is being established.

 ```javascript